dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 |
 |        * In your browser, navigate to https://github.com/<github-username>/METplus
 |
-|        * Click on the green 'Compary & pull request' button
+|        * Click on the green 'Compare & pull request' button
 |
 |        * A web page appears with four grey buttons:
 |